Event-AHU/EventVOT_Benchmark/README.md

             ├── absent.txt
         ├── ...
 ```
 Normally, we only need the "img" and "..._voxel" files from the EventVOT dataset for training.
 During testing, we only input "img" for training.
+As shown in the following figure.
 <p align="center">
   <img src="./figures/EventVOT_dataset.jpg" alt="EventVOT_files" width="800"/>
 </p>